BMG-Esports/gjallarhorn/packages/cli/README.md

 Command-line entrypoint for `@bmg-esports/gjallarhorn-core`.

-Parses environment variables and command line arguments to start Stream Toolkit.
+Parses environment variables and command line arguments to start Gjallarhorn.